Do you accept insurance?

 I don’t live in Maryland but would like help.
 What should I do?

-A virtual consultation (cannot be covered by insurance) will help us brainstorm ideas and provide general recommendations to support your needs.
+If you have specific lactation concerns (pumping, supply, latching, bottle feeding), Jessica can provide a virtual consultation and you can submit that information to insurance on your own for reimbursement.
+A language or solids-focused virtual consultation would not be covered by insurance, but can help us brainstorm ideas and provide general recommendations to support your needs.
 Jessica will gather information prior to meeting and will meet 1 on 1 virtually.
 After the consultation, you’ll receive a 1 page summary of what was discussed.
 If Jessica feels virtual consultations are not appropriate, she will try to find providers in your area who can help you in person.

 What trainings have you completed?